Page content

 The dyre is a sapient species that has remained wild compared to their vledax and human counterparts.
 Their society is divided in packs called District, with a territory that's jealously guarded.
 They survive through the hardships of the wild where every day could literally be your last.
 Even the dyres that live inside cities aren't that better off.
 They don't have a system of currency, daily jobs, housing, politics, etc. A dog will happily walk out of a supermarket with (technically) stolen food that to them, they were simply being opportunistic of an easy meal laying around.

-All the subspecies of gray wolves, for example, make them canis lupus no matter if Arctic, Mexican, North American, Eurasian, etc. The dyre has two subspecies:
+All the subspecies of gray wolves, for example, make them canis lupus no matter if Arctic, Mexican, North American, Eurasian, etc. The dyre has three subspecies:

 The dyre is a sapient species that has remained wild compared to their vledax and human counterparts.
 Their society is divided in packs called District, with a territory that's jealously guarded.
 They survive through the hardships of the wild where every day could literally be your last.
 Even the dyres that live inside cities aren't that better off.
 They don't have a system of currency, daily jobs, housing, politics, etc. A dog will happily walk out of a supermarket with (technically) stolen food that to them, they were simply being opportunistic of an easy meal laying around.

-All the subspecies of gray wolves, for example, make them canis lupus no matter if Arctic, Mexican, North American, Eurasian, etc. The dyre has two subspecies:
+All the subspecies of gray wolves, for example, make them canis lupus no matter if Arctic, Mexican, North American, Eurasian, etc. The dyre has three subspecies:

-- Snow dyre - Known as kyno diris nix, the larger and fluffier dyre is adapted to bitter cold regions and tops of mountains.
+- Bikur / Snow, cold - Kd nix.
+The larger and fluffier dyre is adapted to bitter cold regions and tops of mountains.

 Body & Mind

 Dyres can bend their shoulders at 90° and rotate their wrist like any primates, namely humans, can do.
 The species has dexterous hands with opposable thumbs that can be moved around to touch the other fingers, which gives their species the ability to grab things.
-Their hands and feet both have five digits and paw pads.
 The finger positions have a slightly different structure than humans, but they work the same.
-The feet are slightly bigger than other canids and have two sharp dew claws while the legs have spurs.
+The feet are slightly bigger than other canids and have two sharp dew claws while the hocks have spurs.
 Dyres are able to climb and hang down like squirrels do, having the same joint flexibility.

 Relationships & Identities

-Dyres are a socially monogamous species with most of them settling down with a mate whether monoamory, polyamory, or ambiamory.
+Dyres are a social species with most of them settling down with a mate whether monoamory, polyamory, or ambiamory.
 Once they found their one, they will remain at their side for as long as they live, some remaining single after a mate's death.
 Dyres are unusually faithful and loving to their mate, to which straying and abuse are nearly nonexistent.
-While a district can have several bonded pairs and solos, they're generally led by a duo known as the Arches - either a pair or siblings.
+A district can have several bonded pairs and solos, yet are generally led by a duo known as the Arches - either a pair or siblings.
 Everyone participates in hunting, patrols, and rearing pups.
+A near totality of dyres have a non-binary gender and are pansexual.
+While not exclusive, there's a strong correlation between individuals born bisex and a genderfluid identy.

 There are cases of casanova dyres and those who trade in favors or have a casual hook up.
-Males and females can mate at any time of the year for fun and socializing, but only in Lyxis are the females fertile.
+They can mate at any time of the annum for fun and socializing, but only in Lyxis are the females fertile.
 Receptiveness isn't bound by calendar dates, mind you.
 If the female mated in Lyxis, she'd have pups around Volcanis and Therris, rare cases of Vitalis if she mated her beginning of Myalis.
 Considering one female can birth 10 to 12 pups at once, the district tends to adopt so as to "lighten the load" for the biological parents.
 Pups imprint from their parents like many bird species do in information yet to be revealed.
-About 60% of dyres are cisgender, yet the species generally doesn't have issues with different identities and sexualities.

 There are cases of casanova dyres and those who trade in favors or have a casual hook up.
-Males and females can mate at any time of the year for fun and socializing, but only in Lyxis are the females fertile.
+They can mate at any time of the annum for fun and socializing, but only in Lyxis are the females fertile.
 Receptiveness isn't bound by calendar dates, mind you.
 If the female mated in Lyxis, she'd have pups around Volcanis and Therris, rare cases of Vitalis if she mated her beginning of Myalis.
 Considering one female can birth 10 to 12 pups at once, the district tends to adopt so as to "lighten the load" for the biological parents.
 Pups imprint from their parents like many bird species do in information yet to be revealed.
-About 60% of dyres are cisgender, yet the species generally doesn't have issues with different identities and sexualities.

 Life cycle